Flipping the Dialogue: Training and Evaluating User Language Models: Discussion Implications

 \section{Discussion \& Implications}

-\paragraph{Stronger assistants LMs are not necessarily better user simulators.} A key repeating insight from our results is that scaling up assistant LMs does not automatically result in improved user simulators.
-We first see this in Section~\ref{subsec:intial-analyses} when comparing PPL on user utterances across instruction-tuned models, finding that Llama3-8b-Instruct exhibited worse PPL than the smaller 1B model.
+\paragraph{Stronger assistants LMs are not necessarily better user simulators.} A repeating insight from our results is that scaling up assistant LMs does not automatically result in improved simulators.
+We first see this in \S\ref{subsec:intial-analyses} when comparing PPL on user utterances, finding that Llama3-8b-Instruct exhibited worse PPL than the smaller 1b model.
 Similarly, in our analysis on initializing training from instruction-tuned checkpoints, starting from the 1b assistant model resulted in lower PPL (18.45) compared to starting from the 8b assistant model (27.25).
-This pattern also emerged in some of the intrinsic evaluations where GPT-4o-mini surpassed GPT-4o, particularly in terms of robustness, demonstrating a much better ability to adhere to its user role and intent.
-These results suggest that better assistant LMs do not make for better user simulators, highlighting the need to explicitly train user LMs.
-Looking at user LMs, our experiments show that scaling user LM training from 1b to 8b leads to gains across the board, with further scaling likely to be beneficial.
+This pattern also emerged in some of the intrinsic evaluations where GPT-4o-mini surpassed GPT-4o, particularly in terms of intent and role adherence.
+These results highlight the need to explicitly train user LMs.

 \paragraph{From User LMs to Personalized User LMs.} In this work, user LMs were trained to simulate a broad, general audience, capturing behaviors commonly shared across a population of users.
-As such, UserLM-8b is a general-purpose foundation model that can model users in WildChat and PRISM.
 However, users with different demographics or personas may exhibit important variations that are important to model.
 For instance, non-native English speakers in Middle Eastern countries often phrase requests differently from native speakers in the United States, reflecting their own dialects and linguistic backgrounds.
-We believe a key focus for future studies on user language modeling is the development of more personalized user LMs that can simulate specific user groups or behavior in specific domains.
-The collection of large-scale data in specific settings is often challenging, and we hope the user LMs we propose can serve as a foundation to finetune more specialized user LMs, effectively lowering the data requirements in training personalized models.
+We believe a key focus for future studies is the development of more personalized simulators that can simulate specific user groups or behavior in specific domains.
+The collection of large-scale data in specific settings is often challenging, and we hope the user LMs we propose can serve as a foundation to finetune more personalized user LMs, lowering data requirements.